Universal cooling of quantum systems via randomized measurements: Discussion and outlook

 Our study opens the door to a host of challenging questions.
 An important issue is the scalability of our method.
 This concerns both the cooling time and its dependence on the system-meter coupling strength and interaction time, as the system size is increased, as well as the required number of meter qubits.
 Evidently, one should consider the possibility of a dilute-cooling variant of our protocol, analogously to dilute cooling with steering~\cite{langbehn_2024_PRXQuantum_DiluteMeasurementInducedCooling}.
-In terms of improving the cooling time, it could be advantageous to exploit the fact that sometimes a low-temperature thermal state can be reached faster than a high-temperature one~\cite{ramon-escandell_2025_ThermalStatePreparation}.
+In terms of improving the cooling time, it could be advantageous to exploit the fact that sometimes a low-temperature thermal state can be reached faster than a high-temperature one~\cite{ramon-escandell_2025_Phys.Rev.Research_ThermalStatePreparation}.
 Moreover, active-decision protocols, which use the readout sequences to design the further protocol steps, may accelerate the preparation of target states~\cite{herasymenko_2023_PRXQuantum_MeasurementDrivenNavigationManyBody, volya_2024_IEEETrans.QuantumEng._StatePreparationQuantum, morales_2024_Phys.Rev.Research_EngineeringUnsteerableQuantum, morales_2025_Phys.Rev.Research_ScalableActiveSteering}.
-Similarly, our stochastic cooling protocol is likely to benefit from leveraging knowledge acquired from the measurement outcomes~\cite{marti_2025_Quantum_EfficientQuantumCooling}, e.g., by adapting the distribution from which the meter splittings and interactions are drawn, or from active decision-making based on the record of outcomes of the meters' projections.
-It will also be interesting to understand the performance of our method as a function of the energy landscape being more or less ``glassy”.
-Will the system get trapped in a metastable energy minimum, blocking its access to the true minimum, or is stochasticity sufficient to overcome such scenarios?
-In this respect, it is important to note the difference between cooling towards the ground state energy and attaining significant overlap with the ground state (high fidelity).
-This issue is particularly pertinent when the ground state is degenerate.
-Finally, one may consider combining our cooling approach with quantum annealing, where the system Hamiltonian is slowly varied in time.
-It is an example where cooling of undesired excitations can only work if it is fully system-agnostic.
-Universal cooling has the potential to significantly improve the efficacy of quantum annealing.
+Similarly, our stochastic cooling protocol is likely to benefit from leveraging knowledge acquired from the measurement outcomes~\cite{marti_2025_Quantum_EfficientQuantumCooling}.
+In other words, instead of simply discarding the meters, one may read them out after their interaction with the system.
+Meter excitations will signal ``good'' interactions.
+One can then adapt the distribution from which the meter splittings and interactions are drawn to speed up the cooling, without changing the basic setup implementing the protocol.